 In this second episode of the Integrated Deployment Blog Series - a series of articles focusing on solving the challenges around productionizing data science - we look at the Model part of the process.

 In the previous episode we covered a simple integrated deployment use case.
 We first looked at an existing pair of workflows, one that created a model and the second that used that model for production.
 Then we looked at how to build a model workflow that automatically creates a workflow that can be used in production immediately.
 To do this, we used the new KNIME Integrated Deployment Extension.
 That first scenario was quite simple.
-Things can get quickly more complicated, however, in a real situation.
+Things can get more complicated quickly, however, in a real situation.

 To be able to train multiple models, select the best one, retrain it again, and automatically deploy it we would want to make a hierarchy of workflows: the modeling workflow that generates the training workflow that generates the deployment workflow (Fig. 1).